Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Delay JavaScript execution via WP Rocket.

 To perform this task, you should have a WP Rocket premium plan.
-Once bought and activated, open WP Rocket settings, Navigate to “File Optimization Menu” and then enable the “Delay JavaScript Execution” option.
+Once bought and activated, open WP Rocket settings, Navigate to “File Optimization Menu,” and then enable the “Delay JavaScript Execution” option.

 Removed unused CSS/JS per page via Perfmatters.